 November 26, 1983 -- Pelle Lindbergh made 33 saves in a 5-4 road win.
 Rick MacLeish and brian Propp scored twice within 33 seconds midway in the second period to give Philly a 3-2 lead.
 Stan Smyl (2-1-3) led the Canucks.
-At the end of the second period, Glen Cochrane and Ron Delorme had a feisty fight -- http://www.youtube.com/watch?v=y4Oqv90lD8o
+Glen Cochrane and Ron Delorme had a feisty fight towards the conclusion of the middle period.

 January 27, 1984 -- Richard Brodeur made 23 saves in Vancouver's 4-0 win at home.
 Tony Tanti scored the GWG 3:10 into the game.
 Flyers' center Len Hachborn suffered strained ligaments in his left knee and missed close to a month.